klebgenomics/.github/profile/README.md

 ------

 ### Other resources from the team
-  * [KlebRef](https://github.com/klebgenomics/KlebRef) - Database of genomic data and typing information for Klebsiella reference isolates available in public repositories
+  * [KlebRef](https://github.com/klebgenomics/KlebRef) - Database of genomic data and typing information for _Klebsiella_ reference isolates available in public repositories
   * [KleborateR](https://github.com/klebnet/KleborateR) - developed by Tom Stanton, for analysing Kaptive and Kleborate output
   * [Kleborate Workshop Data](https://github.com/klebgenomics/kleborate_workshop_data) - used in the [Kleborate Workshop](https://bit.ly/kleborate-workshop)
-  * [Klebs Genome Assemblies](https://github.com/klebgenomics/KlebsGenomes3) from the paper "Genomic analysis of diversity, population structure, virulence, and antimicrobial resistance in Klebsiella pneumoniae, an urgent threat to public health" [(Holt et al, 2015 PNAS)](https://doi.org/10.1073/pnas.1501049112)
+  * [Klebs Genome Assemblies](https://github.com/klebgenomics/KlebsGenomes3) from the paper "Genomic analysis of diversity, population structure, virulence, and antimicrobial resistance in _Klebsiella pneumoniae_, an urgent threat to public health" [(Holt et al, 2015 PNAS)](https://doi.org/10.1073/pnas.1501049112)
   * [KpSC-pan-metabolic-model](https://github.com/kelwyres/KpSC-pan-metabolic-model) - a pan genome-scale metabolic model for the _K. pneumoniae_ species complex developed for use as a reference with [Bactabolize](https://github.com/kelwyres/Bactabolize) - a pipeline for high-throughput generation of strain-specific metabolic models and growth phenotype predictions.
 Developed by [Kelly Wyres, Ben Vezina and Helena Cooper]((https://wyreslab.com/team)) with major contributions from [Jane Hawkey](https://research.monash.edu/en/persons/jane-hawkey) and [Stephen Watts](https://github.com/scwatts).